home-assistant/home-assistant.io/source/_integrations/enocean.markdown

   type: device_class
 {% endconfiguration %}

-EnOcean binary sensors have no state, they only generate 'button_pressed' events.
+All ENOcean binary sensors have a state, but light and Blind Control devices also generate 'button_pressed' events.
 The event data has following fields:

 - **id**: The ID of the device (see configuration).
 - **pushed**: `1` for a button press, `0` for a button release.
 - **which**: Always `0` when using the single rocket.  `0` or `1` when using the dual rocket switch.
 - **onoff**: `0` or `1` for either side of the rocket.

+This event allows for mor granularity in the triggers, as you can use them to trigger only on press, or only on release for example.

 ## Automation example